helmutcarter/bioinformatics_utilities/motif_counter/README.md

 ## To Use
 Edit the variables at the top with your motif of interest and query sequence.
-No dependencies.

-## Dependencies:
+## Dependencies
-- none
+None